 Zwiebelkuchen Recipe Steps

-- Add the instant yeast and sugar into the lukewarm milk.
+- Add the instant yeast and sugar to the lukewarm milk.
 Mix and leave to rest for 10 minutes.
 The yeast should activate and you should see little bubbles forming on the surface.

 - Combine the flour and salt in a bowl.
-Pour in the yeast-milk mixture.
+Pour in the yeast-milk mixture and oil.
 Using a stand or hand mixer with a dough hook, knead the dough for about 5 minutes until the dough comes together and pulls away from the sides of the bowl.

 - Heat 1 tablespoon of oil in the frying pan and fry the bacon until crispy.
-Now add the onions and fry them with the bacon on a low to medium heat until translucent.
-You do not want to hurry up this step, as it will add to the sweetness.
-Slow cook the onions for about 10 minutes.
+Now add the onions and fry them with the bacon on low to medium heat until translucent.
+You do not want to hurry this step, as it will add to the sweetness.
+You don't want the onions to get too brown, they should be more "steamed" than "fried" crispy.
+Slow-cook the onions for about 10 minutes.

-- At the end mix in the caraway seeds.
-Leave the onion mixture to slightly cool.
+- Leave the onion mixture to slightly cool.

 - In a separate bowl mix together the sour cream and eggs.
 Then add the egg-sour cream mix to the onions and bacon and mix well.
-Season with salt and pepper to taste.
+Season with salt and pepper and caraway seeds to taste.

-- Once the dough has risen, knead the dough one last time by hand on a floured surface.
-Then roll it out to a thin rectangle.
+- Once the dough has risen, knead the dough one last time by hand on a floured surface to remove any air bubbles.
+Then roll it out into a thin rectangle.
 Lift the dough into the baking form and press the dough into the corners with your finger to create a small rim.

-- Pour the onion mixture onto the yeast base Bake in the oven for 35 minutes.
+- Pour the onion mixture onto the yeast base.
+Bake in the oven for 35 minutes until it is golden brown.

 - Leave to cool slightly before serving.
-To garnish sprinkle with fresh cut chives. (optional)
+To garnish, sprinkle with freshly cut chives (optional).

 Recipe Variations:

 - Vegetarian Onion Cake.
 To make a vegetarian version of this onion cake, just omit the bacon in the recipe.
-Instead you can also add in some leeks, to add a different texture of add some grated cheese, such as gouda or cheddar.
+Instead, you can also add in some leeks, to add a different texture or add some grated cheese, such as gouda or cheddar.
+Another idea is to replace the bacon with smoked tofu.

 How to serve Zwiebelkuchen

-You can eat the slices cold or warmed up.
+You can eat the slices cold or warm.

 Storage Instructions